 The most wonderful thing about working with people is… working with people.
 The most challenging part of working with people is that people are complicated.
 People have feelings, and feelings change.
 Everyone has a universe of things going on that you simply can’t see from the outside.

 There’s a poster in the BSTRO office that states: “Kindness Always Wins.”
 It’s not about sunshine and roses, never disagreeing with your colleagues, allowing endless excuses for poor performance, or not having a high bar for quality.
 Kindness and excellence are not mutually exclusive.
-The key is to remember that you have chosen to work and co-exist with people, and all people deserve to be treated with dignity, respect, and—yep—kindness.
+The key is to remember that you have chosen to work and co-exist with people, and that all people deserve to be treated with dignity, respect, and—yep—kindness.

 If someone is failing to live up to the expectations originally set for them, give them a chance to do better.
 Be clear about how they’re falling short and what they need to do to get back on track.
-If they can’t focus on work because of what is happening outside the office, give them space to heal and welcome them back when they are ready, or make the decision to support them in pursuits outside their current role.
+If they can’t focus on work because of what is happening outside the office, give them space to heal and welcome them back when they are ready, or make the decision to support them in pursuits outside of their current role.

 It’s quite simple in theory, but sometimes hard to follow.
 As noted earlier, people can be hard to deal with, work can be hard, and life can put everything in perspective in the blink of an eye.
 So when working with people, make sure you’re not being needlessly cruel.
 Do your best to put your feedback in constructive, actionable terms.